emscripten-core/emscripten/site/source/docs/getting_started/Tutorial.rst

 General tips and next steps
 ======================================

-This tutorial has provided a high level view on how to call Emscripten from the command line, but of course there is far more to using the tool.
-Below are more general tips for using Emscripten:
+This tutorial walked you through your first steps in calling Emscripten from the command line.
+There is, of course, far more you can do with the tool.
+Below are other general tips for using Emscripten:

 -  This site has lots more information about :ref:`compiling and building projects <compiling-and-running-projects-index>`, :ref:`integrating your native code with the web environment <integrating-porting-index>`, :ref:`packaging your code <packaging-code-index>` and publishing.
 -  The Emscripten test suite is a great place to look for examples of how to use Emscripten.
 For example, if you want to better understand how the *emcc* ``--pre-js`` option works, search for ``--pre-js`` in the test suite: the test suite is extensive and there are likely to be at least some examples.